StackStorm/st2packaging-dockerfiles/docs/using_update_py.md

 centos:
   - !regexp centos([0-9.]+)
 ubuntu-debootstrap:
-  - precise
+  - xenial
-  - trusty
+  - bionic
 ```

-From the above example we can clearly see that ubuntu has two suites: precise and trusty.
+From the above example we can clearly see that ubuntu has two suites: xenial and bionic.
 Notable feature of this format is that it supports regex, so fedora distribution maps to suites described by *regular expression*.
 The first group match here makes particular sense it defines a version group.
 This is done because we say it generate **fedora21** suite but the upstream image doesn't have such a tag, versioning however helps you to inherit from *fedora:21*.

 ### suite.yml